 Welcome to the Critical Perspectives website.
 Information about the current All College Critical Perspectives requirement can be found here.

 Proposals should be electronically submitted using the online critical perspectives forms by 10:00 AM on the first Friday of the block to be included in the agenda for the block's faculty meeting.
-(When you press "send" on the form, it will be sent to the Associate Dean of the Faculty.)
-To include a lab/field designation to a Scientific Investigation course, please submit a brief explanation of the lab/field component of the course to NSEC (Philip Cervantes, Emilie Gray, Jane McDougall, 2017-2018) by email by the first Thursday of the block.
+(When you press "send" on the form, it will be sent to the Dean of the Faculty.)
+To include a lab/field designation to a Scientific Investigation course, please submit a brief explanation of the lab/field component of the course to NSEC (Jane McDougall, Habiba Vaghoo, and Murphy Brasuel, 2018-2019) via email by the first Thursday of the block.

 Critical Perspectives requests will be discussed at the COI meetings which take place on the second Wednesday of each block.
 If the COI approves the request, the course is placed in the faculty consent agenda for a final vote at the faculty meeting at the end of that block.
 The Registrar then takes the faculty meeting minutes and updates the catalog and on-line course system to show the course fulfills a general education requirement.